 Takeaway:

-Light accelerates momentum by strengthening early buyer response.
+Light accelerates momentum by strengthening early buyer response at every stage, from online search to final showing.

 Q: Can staging replace natural light?